nicolasdao/webfunc/README.md

 >
 >[__*now-flow*__](https://github.com/nicolasdao/now-flow) automates your Zeit Now deployments and will decrease the configuration setup.
 Simply run `npm install now-flow --save-dev`.

-Because Express has become such a familiar tool, our team decided to embrace its API conventions even for function reacting to events other than HTTP requests.
+Because Express has become such a familiar tool, our team decided to embrace its API conventions, even for functions reacting to events other than HTTP requests.
 If you're interested in seeing an example of how you would build a normal function using the standard Google API, please refer to [this documentation](https://cloud.google.com/functions/docs/tutorials/pubsub).
 The other reason we found it was very useful to use an Express convention for building any function is testability.
-Indeed, because Webfunc treats any event as a web request, it is very easy to test your function locally using a standard post containing the event payload.
-We will demonstrate this by creating a simple email notification function that react to messages dropped on the Google Cloud PubSub topic we created in the prerequiste steps:
+Indeed, because Webfunc treats any event as a web request, it is very easy to test your function locally using a standard HTTP POST containing the event payload.
+We will demonstrate this by creating a simple email notification function that reacts to messages dropped on the Google Cloud PubSub topic we created in the prerequiste steps:

 1. Configure [now](https://zeit.co/now) to use the Google project we defined in the prerequisite steps: `now gcp login` (once you're logged in, you'll be asked to choose a project in your CLI.
 Choose the project we created in the prerequisite steps)
 2. Create a new npm project: `npm init`